Question: What is a Palapa?

 The most common place to see a palapa is in the tropics, where it provides shade and refuge from the hot sun.
 From beaches that ring islands in the Caribbean, Mexico, Tahiti and elsewhere, palapas shield vacationers who revel in warm weather and beachside locations but want to avoid sunburn.

 Although tightly woven palapas will keep the sun off your face and body, they provide no protection from insects.
-So be sure to bring insect repellant to the beach, along with SPF to protect your skin when you stroll along the sand or go into the water.
+So be sure to bring insect repellant to the beach, along with SPF to protect your skin when you leave the palapa to stroll along the sand or go into the water.
+And don't expect a palapa to shield you from a sudden downpour, as the leaves are not woven tightly enough to form adequate cover from rain.

 The word "palapa" comes from the Spanish language and means "pulpy leaf."
 Palapas are constructed in a variety of sizes.
 Some resorts set up a bar or serve meals under a larger one; others devote the shaded area beneath the palapa to massage services.